 It has been said that in photography light is everything; in fact the very definition of photography is: drawing with light.
 Learn as much as you can about it, and how to use it to your advantage, and your images will improve.

-- Using on-camera flash
+#9 Using on-camera flash

 It can be good for lightening shadows to reduce contrast but using it as your main light source will create flat, textureless images with no dimension.
 If you’ve used your flash indoors and gotten that deer in the headlights look from your subject – the flash and direction of light are the issues.
 Even putting an external speedlight on top of your camera is not any better because the direction of light is still straight on to the subject.

 Shadows are your friend so along with learning about quality of light, you want to start thinking about the direction as well.
-Have a look at a past article How to Create Texture in your Photographs that illustrates how direction of light can add depth and a three dimensional feel to your images.
+Have a look at a past article How to Create Texture in your Photographs that illustrates how the direction of light can add depth and a three dimensional feel to your images.
 Flash on-camera (the pop-up one or a speedlight) basically is the least interesting and flattering light possible.

 Read these articles to learn more about using flash off-camera and if you’re purchasing a flash make sure to get one that tilts and rotates so you can bounce it off a wall or reflector.